microsoft/vscode-tslint/tslint/README.md

 Please refer to the tslint [documentation](https://github.com/palantir/tslint) for how to configure the linting rules.

 # Prerequisites
-The extension requires that tslint is installed either locally or globally.

->Tip: if you get an error saying, "failed to load tslint", but you have tslint installed locally, try to install tslint and its typescript dependency globally using `npm install -g tslint typescript`.
+The extension requires that the `tslint` and `typescript` modules are installed either locally or globally.
+The extension will use the tslint module that is installed closest to the linted file.
+To install tslint and typescript globally you can run `npm install -g tslint typescript`.

+# FAQ

+- The `no-unused-variable` rule doesn't report warnings any more?

+Since tslint version 5 the rule [no-unused-variable](https://palantir.github.io/tslint/rules/no-unused-variable/) rule requires type information.
+Rules with type information are currently not supported by vscode-tslint, pls see [issue #70](https://github.com/Microsoft/vscode-tslint/issues/70#issuecomment-241041929).
+The recommended work around is to enable the TypeScript compiler option `noUnusedLocals` and `noUnusedParameters`in your `tsconfig.json` file.

+- How can I use tslint rules that require type information

+The recommended way is to run tslint manually on your project from a [task](https://code.visualstudio.com/docs/editor/tasks).
+To see the lint warnings in the Problems panel you can associate the task with a [Problem matcher](https://code.visualstudio.com/docs/editor/tasks#_processing-task-output-with-problem-matchers) as described in the section [below](#Using-the-extension-with-tasks-running-tslint).

+- Linting does not seem to work what can I do?

+Click on the `TSlint` status bar item at the bottom left of the status bar to see the output from the vscode-tslint extension.
+You can enable more tracing output by adding the setting "tslint.trace.server" with a value of "verbose" or "messages".

 # Configuration options